Jithin-janardhanan/Jithin-janardhanan/README.md

 - 👋 Hi, I’m @Jithin-janardhanan
-- 👀 I’m interested in React
+- 👀 I’m interested in Flutter
-- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on developing
+   💞️ I’m looking to collaborate on developing
-- 📫 How to reach me 9567725398
+- 📫 How to reach me jithinjanardhana97@gmail.com

 <!---
 Jithin-janardhanan/Jithin-janardhanan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.